Can My MLTC Plan Kick Me Out? "Involuntary Disenrollment" from MLTC plans - Changes start Nov. 1, 2024

 E. Steps and Notices Required in the Disenrollment Process.

-A. Status: November 1, 2023 - Updated Disenrollment Policy Takes Effect
+A. Status: November 1, 2024 - Updated Disenrollment Policy Takes Effect - updating prior policy that was effective Nov.
+1, 2023

 Involuntary disenrollments were suspended during the COVID pandemic, except for those based on a long-term nursing home stay.
 NYS DOH reinstated some involuntarily disenrollments with various directives in 2022